WHO WE ARE

 COME PLAY, JOIN THE HERD

 Click these to hear text read out loud

 Ruby is a Theatre Director and co-runs The Herd.
-Ruby has directed Ducklings, SLIME, Wired Differently and Ten Foot Tales for The Herd, and comes up with ideas for our shows and projects.
+Ruby directs our shows and comes up with ideas for our shows and projects.

-Other directed work includes Bump at Kiln Theatre, Transmission Space at The Yard Theatre, Take the Stage for Donmar Warehouse, and Happy Birthday Without You for Tricycle Theatre and Paines Plough's Roundabout.
+Other directing credits for the Kiln Theatre, The Yard Theatre, Donmar Warehouse, and Paines Plough's Roundabout.
 Ruby has devised and led drama workshops at Leeds Playhouse, The National Theatre, The Yard, Women in Football and Donmar Warehouse.